-Trammo began trading petcoke in late 2009 and is now one of the leading traders in this market.
-For refiners, storage capacity of this by-product is a key concern and petcoke needs to be moved out efficiently.
-For end users, security of supply and reliability of delivery is important.
-With its logistical capabilities and activities in trade and transportation of other industrial commodities, Trammo is well positioned as a strategic partner to satisfy these requirements.
+For refiners, storage capacity of this by-product is a key concern.
+In addition, petcoke needs to be moved efficiently.
+For end users, security of supply and reliability of delivery is crucial.
+Thanks to its logistical capabilities and activities in trade and transportation of other industrial commodities, Trammo fulfils these requirements.